So, who the hell is

 Absolutely.
 When I was working with security management practitioners, it became apparent that what they needed wasn’t more ‘security shit’.
 I’d been right all along.
 Because I had learned to (mostly) get out of my own way, I was able to talk to them in real, practical ways.

 It turns out that what they needed was what a lot of people need, in all walks of life.
+That said, I have rededicated myself to helping serious security practitioners who deserve a rewarding career where their contribution is valued.

 Ensuring a good fit

 Let’s be straight.
 My approach, content and general attitude might not be right for you.
+To be sure, read the free ebook A Swan Dive in the Shallow End.

 I don’t bullshit, nor do I allow my clients to.
 Not to me and certainly not to themselves.
 I deal in tough love, where it is necessary.